 Are you curious about how you can get your system devices and machines to talk to one another efficiently and in real-time?
 Are you struggling to find ways to collect data for your IIoT applications?
 Effective automation relies on multiple devices talking to each other through communications protocols.
 And smart devices communicating with one another effectively and efficiently can reduce labor costs and production time.
-The communications experts at AIC can help make this happen for your operations systems.
+The industrial communications experts at Applied Industrial Controls, Inc. can help make this happen for your operations systems.

 Types of Communication

 Industrial Rated Ethernet

 What Is an Industrial Communication System/Network?An industrial communication network is a means for automated mechanical equipment and devices to communicate with each other and with humans who operate the system controls.
 These networks can transfer massive amounts of real-time data from large industrial operations systems, even in harsh environments.
 They can also control what data is stored or presented.
 Data communication occurs from transmitters to receivers through a cable connecting them.
 Communication can be achieved between devices such as HMIs, PLCs, VFDs, sensors, data loggers, computers, IPCs, and other electronic devices throughout the system.
 Industrial communication networks can also connect with SCADA systems which are utilized for IIoT data collection.